 - Better identify and treat patients at risk for addiction and other psychological complications of pain

-The mission of the UH Pain Management Institute is to maximize function and minimize risk for patients with pain, through a variety of means, including:
+The mission of UH Pain Management Services is to maximize function and minimize risk for patients with pain, through a variety of means, including:

 - Provider and patient education

 At UH, we understand that no one chronic pain treatment is right for every patient.
 Non-opioid medication treatments, and non-medication therapies such as physical therapy and integrative therapies, are increasingly being recommended as front-line resources for patients.
 Our goal is to create treatment plans and incorporate multiple treatment modalities, so that each patient receives maximum benefit.
 Your personalized treatment plan will be as individual as you are.

 - Addiction Treatment Services